vedategunduz/NodeMCU-Server-Room-Monitoring/README.md

 ## Setup

+1. Before starting, ensure that you have installed the CP2102 driver for NodeMCU.
+You can download it from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
 1. Connect NodeMCU to your computer and open Arduino IDE.
 2. Upload the following [code](nodemcu.ino) to NodeMCU:
 3. Place the following PHP script on your server: